TITLE 29

 (3) To serve as a resource for information regarding women’s health data, strategies, services and programs that address women’s health issues across the lifespan.

-(4) To provide relevant research information and data conducted or compiled by Delaware Health and Social Services and/or other entities in collaboration with the Department.
+(4) To provide relevant research information and data conducted or compiled by the Department or other entities in collaboration with the Department.

 (5) To seek funding from private or governmental entities to carry out the purposes of this chapter.